ppy/osu-wiki/wiki/Tournaments/SOFT/3/en.md

 ### Group Stage

-Detailed results of the Group Stage can be found through [this link](https://goo.gl/FfQfZi).
+Detailed results of the Group Stage can be found [here](https://goo.gl/FfQfZi).

 | Friday, 2018-03-09 | | | | |
 | ---: | :---: | :---: | :--- | :---: |